duterte/bug-free-octo-spork/docxParser/README.md

-This process use to watch changes on a directory;
+This module use to watch changes on a directory;
-this module is responsible of convertin docx file into json format
+this is responsible of converting docx file into json format